 · The Himmler Subgroup: primarily civilians, ostensibly good parents, spouses, neighbors and administrators—and quite often, brilliant cowards.
 Charming and seductive as long as it suits them, they look forward to wreaking havoc on a world of Others they have grown to despise.
 They seek the highest rungs of power from which they may get away with as much mayhem as possible, shielded by their rank.

 Just as a shark retains rows of spare teeth in reserve, info proletariats nurture info proto-elites eager to overthrow the current info elite.
 Proto-elites are a motley crew of ambitious clerks, students and subalterns – employed by authorities or not – but covertly dissenting from them.
 These frustrated rebels only cohere clumsily once their elite’s failure rate maxes out.

-Herodotus treated history and current events as cults of personality, as have many historians and journalists since.
-Everything happened because some poor slob and his flunkies – officially designated Leaders – made it happen in the exact manner they foresaw.
+Herodotus treated history and current events as cults of personality; so have many historians and journalists since.
+Everything happened because some poor slob and his flunkies – officially designated Leaders – made it happen in exactly the manner they foresaw.

 “By the mid-4th century, there existed a large and well-known body of Greek literature that had as yet no convenient name―it was not yet called Historia – but was generally described as the “writings of the deeds of war” or “inquiries about the deeds of war’: it included Herodotus, Thucydides, the several continuations of Thucydides, which went under the title Hellenica (Affairs of Greece) (only Xenophon’s survives), and the accounts of the western Greeks by the lost Syracusan writers Antiochus and Philistus, which went under the title Sicelica (Affairs of Sicily).
 It was taken for granted that this literature was the source of knowledge for anything about war, diplomacy or interstate relations.
 P. 85.